Jethet/wiki-hh/CSS/generalCSS.md

 To NOT WRAP text but have this appear after the floating element, use `clear`: `clear: left` will move the text, list
 etc. down below the float instead of wrapping it around the floating element (same for `clear: right` and `clear: both`).

-**Clearfix for floating images**
+**Clearfix for floating elements**
-In case an image etc. is floated and is taller than the element containing it (the container), the image may overflow outside of its
+Elements after a floating element will flow around it.
+In case an image etc. is floated and is taller than the element
-container.
+containing it (the container), the image may overflow outside of its container.
 This can be fixed using:
 ```
 .clearfix::after {
   content: "";